 What inspired you to be so open about your mental health journey?

 I wanted folks to know that although I am living my dreams now, this is not the way it’s always been.
-I thought there might be a mother of a child recently diagnosed with a mental illness out there who worried that her child would be an outcast.
+There might be a mother of a child recently diagnosed with a mental illness out there who worried that her child would be an outcast.
 I wanted to speak to her and to the millions that know and love folks who are suffering.

 My mental health disorder is something I live with, but it does not define me.
 However, if it defines you I can assure you that there is a way to have a tremendously fulfilling life.
 I’m living proof that you can be anything you want to be.
 There were times when I thought I’d never get to do what I wanted to do in this world or that I’d never get off the couch, frankly, and I want people to know that it does get better.